python-can-define-radio/sdr-course/classroom_activities/035-Custom-Python-Method-v4.md

 - Python Block: Add 1:
   - Use the specs from above
 - Time Sink:
+  - General tab:
     - Type: `Float`
+    - Number of Points: `30`
+  - Config tab:
+    - Line 1 Marker: `Circle`

 You should see a zig-zag pattern that touches 1.3, 0.1, and -0.5.

 In future exercises, we'll abreviate these steps by simply saying "Create a Python Block using the v4 method".